EN TR

 WAAM Node Fabrication

 48 primary structural nodes were too complex for conventional fabrication.
 We specified WAAM (Wire-Arc Additive Manufacturing) in 316L stainless steel.
 Each node prints in 12-18 hours, then CNC-machined for connection faces.
-The prototype node tested to 1.8× design load before failure.
+FEA verification sizes each node to carry 1.8× design load.

 04